-Figure 15 (furch-2.png).
+Figure 11 (FD10.png).
 Display of a text file located into your "library" directory "./BR/BIB"

 The text is displayed in the left window and in the right window, a book-note with 3 tabs has appeared.
 At first, on the first tab labeled "Disp Dic" (Display Dictionary), you have nothing.
-On the contrary, on the second and third tabs, labeled respectively "Dic QR" and "Dic RQ" (for dictionaries QR and RQ), you have the Breton-French and French-Breton dictionaries like on figures 13 and 14.
+On the contrary, on the second and third tabs, labeled respectively "Dic QR" and "Dic RQ" (for dictionaries QR and RQ), you have the Breton-French and French-Breton dictionaries like on figures 9 and 10.
 The interesting thing, and in fact the main objective of "Furch", is that you can click on a word and have its translation.
-For example, on figure 15, the word "respontas" which is a conjugation of the verb "respont" (to the preterit), was clicked.
-On the right window, the first line with some yellow background color on it, can be selected by a click on the square at its beginning.
+For example, on figure 11, the word "respontas" which is a conjugation of the verb "respont" (to the preterit), was clicked.
+On the right window that was formerly empty, we have now an extract of the Breton to French dictionary.
+The first line, with some vellow background color on it, can be selected by a click on the square at its beginning.
 In that case, when you leave the lecture of the book, it will be proposed to you to make a "Prov + Own" lesson for a later study in the "Diaoulek" state.
-In the case of figure 15, there was only one response for the word "respontas" and it could be displayed on the first page of the "Disp Dic" tab.
+In the case of figure 11, there was only one response for the word "respontas" and it could be displayed on the first page of the "Disp Dic" tab.
 This is not always the case and you can have several responses that will be displayed on successive pages of tab "Disp Dic".
 You can navigate through these pages with the "Next" and "Prev" buttons at the bottom of the right window.
-If you make a click on another word in the left window, the tab "Disp Dic" (Display Dictionary) of the note-book will be cleared and the informations on the new clicked word will be displayed.
-However, all the selected items will remain in memory for the creation of the "Prov" lesson if you chose that possibility at the end of your lecture.
+If you make a click on another word in the left window, the tab "Disp Dic" (Display Dictionary) of the note-book will be cleared and the information on the new clicked word will be displayed.
+However, all the selected items will remain in memory for the creation of the "Prov" lesson if you choose that possibility at the end of your lecture.
 The other, non selected items are forgotten each time that the "Disp Dic" tab is cleared.